Updated on 31 May 2021

 Comprehensive tours versus tours that just sample a particular country

-But if you just want to get a “feel” for the country and see the top birds (but miss others), then you would join the shorter 15-day Northern Peru trip (or the wildlife/less bird-focused tour).
+But if you just want to get a “feel” for the country and see the top birds (but miss others), then you would join the shorter 14-day Northwest Peru birding trip.

-Our general philosophy as a company, as far as our expressly comprehensive birding tours go (such as the 26-day North Peru trip or, for that matter, our 18-day Namibia/Botswana/Victoria Falls bird tour), is to find all the important birds but to have an extra day or two, so we don’t have to bird pre-dawn to post-dusk every single day.
+Our general philosophy as a company, as far as our expressly comprehensive birding tours go (such as the 21-day Northern Peru birding tour or, for that matter, our 18-day Namibia/Botswana/Victoria Falls birding tour), is to find all the important birds but to have an extra day or two, so we don’t have to bird pre-dawn to post-dusk every single day.
 If another company tries to find everything in 17 days, we make the same trip 18 days, to minimize the risk of missing strategic target species – and, more importantly, to ensure that tour participants are not so tired that they don’t enjoy the trip at all!
 We also allow time to stop for mammals and other wildlife (while not missing important birds because of these stops).

-If you prefer a “lite” type of birdwatching tour, closer to a vacation (!), you might choose the 15-day North Peru birding tour (which also avoids high altitudes, which not everyone tolerates) rather than the 26-day comprehensive version.
+If you prefer a “lite” type of birdwatching tour, closer to a vacation (!), you might choose the 14-day Northwest Peru birding tour (which also avoids high altitudes, which not everyone tolerates) rather than the 21-day comprehensive version.
 Although all birding trips are tiring, these less comprehensive birding tours are for birders who need things to be more easy-going and less tiring.
 That particular trip still “gets” the most often dreamed-about birds such as Marvelous Spatuletail, though!

 If maximizing the number of endemics and other strategic birds you see on a trip is important to you, please note several things

 When analyzing trip bird lists and trip reports to decide which company to travel with, it is vital to try and assess the following: